hugoromanicortes/prometheus-swarm/README.md

 ### Prometheus
 The main configuration of prometheus is prometheus.yml.
 This file contains default scraping configuration plus target configuration (i.e. job_name).
-In addition we configure rules that will used in order to trigger the alertmanager
+In addition we configure rules (alert.rules) that will be used in order to trigger the alertmanager

 ```
 # my global config